Karlitooooo/oop_exam/README.md

 9) Implement a method called addObject() in Library that takes a LibraryObject object as a parameter and adds it to the objects array.
 The method should also increment the value of numObjects.

-10) Implement a static method called countObjects() in Library that returns the value of numObjects.# Object-Oriented Programming Test
+10) Implement a static method called countObjects() in Library that returns the value of numObjects.

 11) Implement a method called filterObjectByCategory() that takes a category as a parameter and returns the filtered array.
-If the category does not exist in the array, the method should print that no object where found
+If the category does not exist in the array, the method should print that no object where found.

+12) Write a main to demonstrate that the program works